 Like other filtering apps, you can schedule the start and stop time of the filter.
-It won’t automatically change based on your location’s sunrise and sunset.
+It won’t automatically change based on your location’s sunrise and sunset times.
 That’s a function other apps have.
 One unique feature Midnight has is a sensor to determine ambient light.
 That setting dims the screen in dark environments.

 2. Night Screen